Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

 When belly breathing is done right, your belly will be moving in and out without moving the hand resting on your chest.
 That’s it.

 Alternate between normal and deep breaths for a few minutes.

 Focus on how you feel when breathing as you usually do and when you engage your diaphragm while breathing deeply.

 For most people, chest breathing often feels contracted and limited, whereas deep breathing is “open” and relaxing.

-Practice this exercise (along with the below exercises) at least twice a day or just before your workout as a part of the warm-up.
+Practice this exercise (along with the rest) at least twice a day or just before your workout as a part of the warm-up.

 Make it Regular

-Sure, belly breathing may feel awkward at first, but thanks to the consistency it will eventually become second nature.
+Though belly breathing may feel awkward at first, practice it long enough, and it should become second nature.